karixtech/karix-php/docs/Api/MessageApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$api_version = "1.0"; // string | API Version.
-If not specified your pinned verison is used.
 $direction = "direction_example"; // string | Message direction, inbound or outbound to filter on.
 If not provided, the filter is not applied.
 $account_uid = "account_uid_example"; // string | Filter the result list by the account which sent the message - If not provided or `null` or empty string, no filter will be placed   and all the messages by the main account and its subaccounts are returned - To get the list of messages sent by main account only, set `account_uid`   to main account's uid.
 $state = "state_example"; // string | Filter the result on the basis of message state.